Bielecki/dynmotd/README.md

     introduced reading infos from system - dynmotd is real dynamic now

       v0.0.1
     original Parker Samp dynmotd.
-His page and version was deleted, but you can see it on http://unixlikeos.ru/lib/exe/fetch.php/gnulinux/howto_dynamic_motd_linux.pdf
+Unfortunately hAdded timeout to curl, fixed changing colors in --configis page and version was deleted.